jimpil/duratom/README.md

          :init {:x 1 :y 2})
 ```

-The initial-value <init> can be a concrete value, a no-arg fn, or a delay, but will be ignored if the underlying persistent storage is found to be non-empty.
+The initial-value <init> can be a concrete value (as show above), but also a no-arg fn or a delay.
+In any case, it may end up being completely ignored (i.e. if the underlying persistent storage is found to be non-empty).
 If you prefer passing arguments positionally, you can use the `file-atom`, `postgres-atom` & `s3-atom` equivalents.

 ## Custom :read & :write